University of Reading cookie policy

 University Research Ethics Committee (UREC)

-Applications for ethical approval submitted to the University Research Ethics Committee must be accompanied by a DMP prepared using the above template.
+Applications for ethical approval submitted to the University Research Ethics Committee must be accompanied by a DMP prepared using the REC DMP Template.
 Applicants should refer to the guidance document when completing the DMP.
 The DMP will be reviewed by the Information Management and Policy Services (IMPS) office and the Research Data Manager.
-Comments on the DMP will be returned to the applicant with the UREC opinion, and any conditions that must be met for a favourable oininion to be granted will be specified.
+Comments on the DMP will be returned to the applicant with the UREC opinion, and any conditions that must be met for a favourable opinion to be granted will be specified.

 School Research Ethics Committees (SRECs)

-The following Schools require the submission of a DMP as part of an application for ethical approval: Chemistry, Food and Pharmacy, Henley Busines School, the Institute of Education, and Psychology and Clinical Language Sciences.
-Where this requirement operates, applicants should submit a DMP using the REC DMP Template (CFP, IoE, PCLS) or the HBS REC DMP Template with Review Form (HBS).
+The following Schools require the submission of a DMP as part of an application for ethical approval: Chemistry, Food and Pharmacy, Henley Busines School (currently for some applicants only on a pilot basis), the Institute of Education, and Psychology and Clinical Language Sciences.
+Applicants must submit the DMP using the REC DMP Template (CFP, IoE, PCLS) or the HBS REC DMP Template with Review Form (HBS).

-SRECs should review the DMP with reference to the DMP Assessment Guide for School RECs (PDF).
-The Checklist (docx) can be used to assist in the review process and the DMP Review Form (docx) can be completed and returned to the candidate with any requirements or advice.
-For HBS reviewers the review form is appended to the HBS REC DMP Template with Review Form (docx).
+SRECs should review the DMP with reference to the DMP Assessment Guide for School RECs.
+The Checklist can be used to assist in the review process and the DMP Review Form can be completed and returned to the candidate with any requirements or advice.
+For HBS reviewers the review form is appended to the HBS REC DMP Template with Review Form.
+For the benefit of reviewers a DMP Review Standard Text document provides examples of standard text that can be used to address common issues.
 IMPS and the Research Data Service can be contacted by SRECs for advice on specific questions or concerns raised by an application.

-Personal data should be destroyed when no longer required, and it is acceptable to tell your participants this, but you should clearly distinguish between the personal data that will be held in confidence and ultimately destroyed, and the anonymised research data that will be retained indefinitely and made available to others.
+In the information given to participants, you should clearly distinguish between any personal and confidential information that will be held in confidence and ultimately destroyed, and the (in most cases) anonymised research data that will be retained indefinitely and made available to others.

 Data protection

 Most data collected from human subjects can be anonymised for public sharing.
 This applies to both quantitative and qualitative data.
-A valid reason for restricting access to such data would obtain only if it is not possible to anonymise the data (biometric data, for example) or if the risk of causing harm or distress by disclosure is significant.
 The UK Data Service provides guidance on anonymisation of both quantitative and qualitative data; the MRC also provides information about anonymisation and pseudonymisation.
+Where anonymisation is not possible (for example, in the case of biometric data), or wherea higher risk of identification and harm is judged to exist, controlled access archiving options may be used.

-Be aware that in order for publicly-disclosed data to be anonymised, any means of linking them to participant records stored internally would need to be destroyed.
-If you have used key codes (pseudonymous identifiers) in your dataset which are linked to separately-held internal participant records, the key codes would have to be removed for the dataset to be anonymised.
+In order for data to be anonymised, any means of linking them to participant records stored internally would need to be destroyed.
+If you have used key codes (pseudonymous identifiers) in your dataset which are linked to separately-held internal participant records, the link table would need to be destroyed or the key codes removed from the dataset for it to be anonymised.

 Contact us